Consolelives/Map-Seg-Paddle-Linker/README.md

 Modular Jupyter notebooks & scripts for full or step-by-step execution.

 #  How It Works

 Example Workflow:
-Input – A scanned or photographed map with red plot boundaries and red reference numbers.
+1. Input – A scanned or photographed map with red plot boundaries and red reference numbers.

-Preprocessing –
+2. Preprocessing –

-Convert to HSV color space
+    - Convert to HSV color space

-Isolate red pixels (lines & text)
+    - Isolate red pixels (lines & text)

-Remove noise and skeletonize lines
+    - Remove noise and skeletonize lines

-Segmentation – Use Segment Anything Model (SAM) to detect plot polygons.
+3. Segmentation – Use Segment Anything Model (SAM) to detect plot polygons.

-OCR Detection – Use PaddleOCR to read red reference numbers from the image.
+4. OCR Detection – Use PaddleOCR to read red reference numbers from the image.

-Data Linking – Match each detected polygon to its corresponding reference number.
+5. Data Linking – Match each detected polygon to its corresponding reference number.

-Export – Save as GeoPackage (.gpkg) or shapefile for GIS systems.
+6. Export – Save as GeoPackage (.gpkg) or shapefile for GIS systems